What are the core instructional design models?

 Could be regarded as test-focused as it focuses on getting learners ready for the assessment of learning outcomes.

 Not fully inclusive, learners are not considered in that model, just the objectives and the end goal.

 Requires a high level of planning and analysis before the instructional materials can be developed.

 An example of how the Backward Model (Understanding by Design) can be applied

 A high school science teacher is designing a unit on cell biology.
 Using the Backward Design model, she begins by identifying the desired learning outcomes, such as students’ ability to explain the structure and function of cell organelles.
 She then determines assessment methods that will measure whether students have achieved those outcomes, such as a project in which students create a model of a cell and explain its functions.
 Finally, she plans learning experiences and instruction that will support the desired outcomes, such as lab activities, readings, and class discussions.

 Where to learn and practice instructional design models

-If you have career goals of advancing or entering the field of instructional design, the Digital Learning Institute’s university-accredited Professional Diploma in Digital Learning Design and Professional Certificate in Instructional Design can help you take the next step.
+If you have career goals of advancing or entering the field of instructional design, the Digital Learning Institute’s university-accredited Professional Diploma in Digital Learning Design can help you take the next step.
 Each of these programs has projects and lessons that provide learners with the ability to practice various models of digital learning so you are equipped with the hands-on experience to work in the digital learning and instructional design field.